How cashmere goats endure pain and suffering for their fine fur undercoats used in luxury textiles

 How can you help?

-- Take the Wear it Kind pledge and, until the welfare of goats used in cashmere production can be assured, commit to purchasing cashmere alternatives such as vegetable cashmere, a revolutionary product made from soy pulp, a by-product of tofu production.
+- Take the Wear it Kind pledge and show the world you want a world free from animal suffering for fashion.
+Seek out cashmere alternatives such as vegetable cashmere, a revolutionary product made from soy pulp, a by-product of tofu production or other sustainable cruelty-free fabrics.

 - Use our Wear it Kind Shopping Guide to find out more about vegetable cashmere and other ways you can show compassion in fashion.